alecthegeek/git-workshop/Git Workshop Student Instructions.md

 [http://github.com/matthewmccullough/git-workshop](http://github.com/matthewmccullough/git-workshop)

 You don't need Git to download them though.
 GitHub has a download link at the top of each page that lets you get the files in ZIP format without a client Git tool.

+## Bookmarks
+Matthew maintains a list of interesting (hand-picked) resources about Git tools, features, releases, and uses.
+These bookmarks are updated weekly and can be [found on Delicious](http://delicious.com/matthew.mc).

 ## Dates for other VCSes